sandeep-tukaram/algods/instruction_design/recursion.md

 This is the simplest recursive pattern: take one piece off, solve the rest.
 It's like saying "I'll handle this one thing, and assume the rest will work out."
 This is exactly what insertion sort does - it takes one number and figures out where to place it in an already-sorted list.

-When to use it?
-When your problem naturally breaks down into "handle one piece and solve the rest" style, like:
-- Adding numbers in an array (handle the first number, then add up the rest)
-- Finding the length of a string (count the first character, then find the length of the rest)
-- Walking through a linked list (look at the current node, then walk through the rest)

-Each of these follows the same pattern: solve for one element, then recursively solve for everything else.
-It's like saying "I'll handle this piece, and trust that my recursive function will handle the rest!"

 ### Divide
 Think about merging two sorted piles of cards.
 Here's what you naturally do:
 - Split your pile roughly in half